MicrosoftDocs/mixed-reality/mixed-reality-docs/research-mode.md

 * **Magnetometer** – Used by the system to estimate absolute orientation.

 > [!IMPORTANT]
 > Research Mode is currently in Public Preview.
-It was added as part of the [Windows 10 April 2018 Update](release-notes-april-2018.md) for HoloLens and isn't available on earlier releases.
+Samples, tutorials, and full API documentation will be available at EECV 2020 in the Research Mode Git repository.

 ![Research Mode app screenshot](images/sensor-stream-viewer.jpg)<br>
 *A mixed reality capture of a test application that displays the eight sensor streams available in Research mode*